Landrum Bolling, the 9th president of Earlham, dies at 104

 Landrum Bolling, the president of Earlham College from 1958-73, died on Wednesday, Jan.
 17. He was 104.

-Earlham will host a memorial service on Saturday, June 2, at 2 p.m., in Stout Meetinghouse.
+Earlham will host a memorial service on Saturday, June 2, at 2 p.m., at Goddard Auditorium in Carpenter Hall.
 Landrum’s four children and his many grandchildren as well as many past friends, colleagues and Richmond community members also are expected to attend.

 The service will include musical selections, personal reflections on Landrum Bolling, and a period of open worship for anyone to share their stories and memories.
-Following the service, a reception will take place in the Wymondham Room with tables available in the Japanese Garden outside Stout, weather permitting.
+Following the service, a reception will take place in the Richmond Room at the Landrum Bolling Center.

 A world-renowned scholar on the Israeli-Palestinian conflict who tirelessly sought for peace in the Middle East, Bolling transformed Earlham into a national and international institution.